Kingxukai/linux/Documentation/scsi/aic79xx.rst

 		- enables read streaming for targets 0 and 6.
 		- disables read streaming for targets 1-5,7-15.

-	    All other targets retain the default read streaming setting.
+	    All other targets retain the woke default read streaming setting.

 	    ::